Efficient Normalization of Linear Temporal Logic: A Normalizing Rewrite System

 \section{A Normalizing Rewrite System}

-We present two systems of rewrite rules that allow us to normalize every LTL formula in the restricted and the unrestricted syntax, respectively.
+We present a system of rewrite rules that allow us to normalize every LTL formula.
 As a corollary, we obtain an alternative proof of the Normalization Theorem.
 The normalization algorithms derived from the rewriting rules are more efficient than the ones presented in the previous section.

+We first introduce a rewrite system for the fragment of the syntax without the operators $\R$ and $\M$.
+The reasons are purely expository.
+The restriction to this fragment makes the proofs shorter, and the extension to a rewrite system for the full syntax, presented in \cref{sec:extensions}, is routine.

+\begin{remark} Recall also that the fragment without the operators $\R$ and $\M$ is as expressive as the full syntax.
+Indeed, exhaustively applying the well-known equivalences

+to a formula yields an equivalent formula of the fragment.
+However, in the worst case the formula of the fragment may be exponentially larger than the original one, and so eliminating the $\R$ and $\M$ operators and then applying the rewrite system for the fragment may be less efficient than a direct application of the rewrite system for the full syntax given in \cref{sec:extensions}. \end{remark}

-We first introduce a system for the restricted syntax consisting of six rewrite rules.
-The key idea leading to this system is to treat the combinations $\G\F$ (infinitely often) and $\F\G$ (almost always) of temporal operators as \emph{atomic} operators $\GF$ and $\FG$ (notice the typesetting with the two letters touching each other).
-We call them the \emph{limit operators}; intuitively, whether a word satisfies a formula $\GF \varphi$ or $\FG \varphi$ depends only on its behavior ``in the limit'', in the sense that $w'w$ satisfies $\GF \varphi$ or $\FG \varphi$ if{}f $w$ does.\footnote{Limit operators are called \emph{suspendable} in \cite{babiak13}.} So we add the limit operators to the restricted syntax.
+The key idea leading to the rewrite system is to treat the combinations $\G\F$ (infinitely often) and $\F\G$ (almost always) of temporal operators as \emph{atomic} operators $\GF$ and $\FG$ (notice the typesetting with the two letters touching each other).
+We call them the \emph{limit operators}; intuitively, whether a word satisfies a formula $\GF \varphi$ or $\FG \varphi$ depends only on its behavior ``in the limit'', in the sense that $w'w$ satisfies $\GF \varphi$ or $\FG \varphi$ if{}f $w$ does.\footnote{Limit operators are called \emph{suspendable} in \cite{babiak13}.} So we add the limit operators to the fragment, yielding the following syntax:

 \begin{definition} Extended LTL formulas over a set $Ap$ of atomic propositions are generated by the syntax:

 \end{definition}